Refugee health: Mental health

 Methods of treatment for refugees with mental health issues must also be culturally congruent.
 Western psychiatric methods may not applicable to individuals who do not conceive of the body and mind in the same way as people in the United States.
 For example, studies of Tibetan refugees have shown how important the Tibetan religion of Buddhism is in helping the refugees cope with their situation.
 The religion provides them with an explanation for their situation and hope for a better future.
 In some cases, indigenous methods of coping and psychological therapy can be integrated with Western methods of therapy to provide a wide spectrum of mental help to refugees.

-A 2020 Cochrane review focused on the mental health promotion, prevention and treatment of refugees, asylum seekers and internally displaced persons found gaps in the evidence for effectiveness of different interventions with a focus on post traumatic stress disorder and trauma related symptoms.
+The evidence supporting different interventions to try and improve symptoms of post traumatic stress disorder in and other trauma related to their symptoms in refugees, asylum seekers, and people who are dislaced within their own country is weak.
+It is not clear if interventions that are based in the person's new community that are aimed to help children and adolescents are effective and should be implemented.

 Additionally, refugee children face unique barriers to adequate psychological health support due to significant trauma during their vulnerable developmental years.